 This project will be the first art historical consideration of Iranian masculine image during the nineteenth century and the first to investigate the reliable function of Qajar art as a social document.

-- ‘Introduction to the Arts of Islam’, Teaching Assistant, Autumn School Short Course with Dr Babaie, The Courtauld Institute of Art (September 2016)
+‘Introduction to the Arts of Islam’, Autumn School Short Course with Dr Babaie, The Courtauld Institute of Art (September 2016)

-- BA1 Foundations Teaching Assistant – Block 4 ‘Urban Sites and Sights: Istanbul, Isfahan and Delhi in the Sixteenth and Seventeenth Centuries’
+BA1 Foundations – Block 4 ‘Urban Sites and Sights: Istanbul, Isfahan and Delhi in the Sixteenth and Seventeenth Centuries’ (2016, 2017)